pekingduck/emacs-sqlite3-api/README.md

 (sqlite3-finalize stmt)
 (sqlite3-close dbh)
 ~~~
-While this module provides only 14 functions (vs 200+ in the C API), it should satisfy most
+While this module provides only 14 functions (vs [200+ in the C API](https://sqlite.org/c3ref/funclist.html)), it should satisfy most
 users' needs.

-This is alpha software and might crash your Emacs.
-Save your work before
+This is an alpha release so it might crash your Emacs.
+Save your work before you try it out!
-trying it out.

 ## Table of Contents
 * [Requirements](#1)